-Our experiments in a series of domains, including settings with stochastic and high-dimensional observations, demonstrate that our approach can learn large skillsets, matching the skillset sizes achieved by the leading empowerment algorithm that assumes access to a simulator of the environ-
+Our experiments in a series of domains, including settings with stochastic and high-dimensional observations, demonstrate that our approach can learn large skillsets, matching the skillset sizes achieved by the leading empowerment algorithm that assumes access to a simulator of the environment.
+Our algorithm also significantly outperforms other model-based approaches to empowerment that learn some type of model of the environment.
+To our knowledge, Latent-Predictive Empowerment is the first unsupervised skill learning method to learn large skillsets in stochastic settings without a simulator.

-113 2 BACKGROUND
+2 BACKGROUND

-115 2.1 Skillset Model and Empowerment
+113 114 2.1 Skillset Model and Empowerment

-In this paper, we measure the diversity of a skillset defined by φ and θ using the mutual information between the skill random variable Z and the skill-terminating state random variable S_n , $I(Z; S_n | s_0, \phi, \pi)$.
-This mutual information measures the number of distinct skills in a skillset, in which a skill is distinct if it targets a set of states not targeted by other skills in the skillset. $I(Z; S_n | s_0, \phi, \pi)$ is defined
+In this paper, we measure the diversity of a skillset defined by $\phi$ and $\theta$ using the mutual information between the skill random variable Z and the skill-terminating state random variable $S_n$ , $I(Z; S_n|s_0, \phi, \pi)$ .
+This mutual information measures the number of distinct skills in a skillset, in which a skill is distinct if it targets a set of states not targeted by other skills in the skillset. $I(Z; S_n|s_0, \phi, \pi)$ is defined

-Per line 1, the diversity of a skillset grows when there are more skills in a skillset (i.e., higher skill distribution entropy $H(Z|s_0, \phi, \pi)$) and/or the skills become more distinct (i.e., the conditional entropy $H(Z|s_0, \phi, \pi, S_n)$ shrinks).
+Per line 1, the diversity of a skillset grows when there are more skills in a skillset (i.e., higher skill distribution entropy $H(Z|s_0, \phi, \pi)$ ) and/or the skills become more distinct (i.e., the conditional entropy $H(Z|s_0, \phi, \pi, S_n)$ shrinks).

-The empowerment of a state is the maximum mutual information with respect to all possible (φ, π) skillsets:
+The empowerment of a state is the maximum mutual information with respect to all possible $(\phi, \pi)$ skillsets: